by Sonal ShahApr 13, 2020

 “Inspiration is everywhere.
 One simply has to be open to interpreting it.
 New designers need determination, resilience, motivation creativity, and a focus on quality.
 Sustainability is another huge issue," shares Guild.

 Inventor of an optical illusion reverspective or reverse perspective, his 3D sculptured paintings are surreal experience.
 Patrick’s geometrically constructed artworks are perplexing paradoxes, that enthrall visually and intellectually.

-“it is my personal belief that emerging artists must not think of themselves, as they do, or of their audience, as they do, or of their audience, as they do, but of the disciplines of visual rhetoric and composition in its widest sense in order to reach a wider audience.”
+“It is my personal belief that emerging artists must not think of themselves, as they do, or of their audience, as they do, or of their audience, as they do, but of the disciplines of visual rhetoric and composition in its widest sense in order to reach a wider audience," says Hughes.